-Clay Dibrell is a Professor of Management, holder of the Endowed Chair in Entrepreneurship, Co-Director of the Center for Innovation and Entrepreneurship at The University of Mississippi, and a US Fulbright Scholar.
-He earned his Ph.D. from The University of Memphis where he majored in Strategic Management and minored in International Business.
-Areas of research interest include entrepreneurship, family enterprises, and innovation.
+Clay Dibrell is a Professor of Management; holder of the Mac Elliot Chair in Entrepreneurship; Co-Director of the Center for Innovation and Entrepreneurship at The University of Mississippi, and a U.S. Fulbright Scholar.
+He earned his Ph.D. from The University of Memphis, where he majored in Strategic Management and minored in International Business.
+His areas of research include entrepreneurship, family businesses and innovation.

 He is on multiple editorial review boards, as well as a special issue guest editor for multiple journals.
-He has taught entrepreneurship, strategic management, and international business courses at the undergraduate, MBA, doctorate, and/or EMBA levels in the US, Europe, and Australia.
-Further, he has had an opportunity to work with executives in high technology and natural resource industries with their innovation strategies, strategic planning, and international business opportunities.
+He has taught entrepreneurship, strategic management, and international business courses at the undergraduate, MBA, doctorate, and/or EMBA levels in the U.S., Europe, and Australia.
+He has also worked with executives in high technology and natural resource industries with their innovation strategies, strategic planning and international business opportunities.